-The following information will help you to find out what a distressed property sale is and where to find distressed properties for sale.
+The following information will help you to find out what distressed property sales are and where to find them.

-Purchasing a property is a big step for any individual and it is a great idea to find a house that fits with your budget so that you do not have to live in fear of being unable to pay your bond or home loan.
+Purchasing a property is a big step for any individual.
+So it is a great idea to find a house that fits with your budget.
+Then you do not have to live in fear of being unable to pay your bond or home loan.

 What is a distressed property?

-A distressed property is a property that is being sold by the financial service provider who financed the home.
+A distressed property is one that is being sold by the financial service provider who financed the home.
 These properties could also be under foreclosure order.

 What are the advantages and disadvantages of buying a distressed property?

-You are also very likely to make a sale quickly as financial service providers often want to get rid of distressed properties as quickly as possible.
+You are also very likely to make a sale quickly.
+Because financial service providers often want to get rid of distressed properties as quickly as possible.

 If you are looking to buy a property that needs repairs and fixing up in order to sell it on and make a profit, then this may not be such a disadvantage to you.

 Where can you find distressed property sales in the Western Cape?